How Cuemath offers Premium 1:1 Math Tutoring at a Fraction of US Market Rates?

 Explore Math Classes by Grade →

-At $25 Per Class, Cuemath Has Premium Features Other Platforms Charge Extra For
+Starting at $15 Per Class, Cuemath Has Premium Features Other Platforms Charge Extra For

-Free assessment and customized learning plan before your first paid class — identifies exactly where your child has gaps Saves ~$75
+Free assessment and customized learning plan before your first paid class, identifies exactly where your child has gaps Saves ~$75

-Cuemath app — daily math practice between classes — speed, understanding, and problem-solving, included free Saves ~$100/year vs. Prodigy or IXL
+Cuemath app, daily math practice between classes, speed, understanding, and problem-solving, included free Saves ~$100/year vs. Prodigy or IXL

-Practice worksheets, every class — prepared by your tutor, tied to exactly what your child is working on Saves ~$30/year vs. buying workbooks
+Practice worksheets, every class, prepared by your tutor, tied to exactly what your child is working on Saves ~$30/year vs. buying workbooks

-Parent dashboard after every class — what was covered, what your tutor observed, how your child is progressing
+Parent dashboard after every class, what was covered, what your tutor observed, how your child is progressing

-Free SAT Prep Suite — included with any 6 or 12-month plan for grades 8–12 $499 value, free
+Free SAT prep material, included with any 6 or 12-month plan for grades 8-12 $499 value, free

 You've Seen the Numbers.
 Now See It in Action.

-Book a Free Class
+Book a Free Evaluation

 See What Parents Say About Cuemath →